 An Outline of the Exhibitions

 Putting on exhibitions is one of the museum’s main functions, while we also conduct various other activities.
-The Yokohama Museum of Art mainly holds three types of exhibitions.
+The Yokohama Museum of Art mainly holds four types of exhibitions.

-The first type is called “themed exhibitions” or “special exhibitions,” where works and reference materials are loaned to the museum by art museums and collectors from Japan and aboard and exhibited under a specific theme.
+The first type is called special exhibitions, where works and reference materials are loaned to the museum by art museums and collectors from Japan and aboard or coproducing artists new works and exhibited under a specific theme.
 The second type shows parts of the museum collection, where art works and reference materials collected by the museum are exhibited.
 The third type is the New Artist Picks (NAP) exhibitions, where young up-and-coming artists show their ambitious works.
-The exhibitions are held at various spaces in the museum, such as Art Gallery 1, which is used for small themed exhibitions, the Grand Gallery (entrance hall) and/or Café Ogurayama.
+The exhibitions are held at various spaces in the museum, such as Art Gallery 1 and Cafe.
+The last one is the Yokohama Triennale.
+The museum has held Yokohama Triennale as the its themed exhibition since 2011.

 - Exhibitions with a global perspective appropriate to Yokohama’s character as an international port city